solana-foundation/solana-improvement-documents/proposals/0100-read-only-reserved-accounts.md

 ## Impact

-Impact should be negligible.
-Dapp developers don't need to change how they build transactions due to the developer friendly nature of the write lock demotion feature.
+Impact should be negligible. dApp developers don't need to change how they build transactions due to the developer friendly nature of the write lock demotion feature.